The value of yes and the price of no

 - We don't understand the idea.

-- We don’t recognize that en offer has been made.
+- We don't recognise that an offer has been made.

 - Conflict is exciting.